 5.6.1.
 Four (4) flights in a 10 minute window

 5.6.2.
 Each competitor has four flights to achieve or exceed up to three target times.
 Before the first launch of a new target, each competitor announces a target time to the official timekeeper.

 5.6.3.
 He can then perform only one launch to reach or exceed, this time.
 If the target is reached or exceeded, then the target time is credited and the competitor can announce the next target time, which may be lower, equal to or higher, before he launches the model sailplane for the next flight.

 5.6.4.
 If the target time is not reached, the announced target flight time cannot be changed or scored.
 The competitor may try to reach the announced target flight time until the end of the working time with the remaining of his four launches, if any are available.
-Towards the end of the working time, the competitor must still announce a real time specified in minutes and/or seconds.
-Calling only "until the end of the working time" (“or all in”) is not permitted.
+Towards the end of the working time, and if the previous time has been accomplished, the competitor must still announce a real time specified in minutes and/or seconds.
+Calling only "until the end of the working time" is not permitted.

 5.6.5.
 The achieved target times are added together to make the round score.

 5.7.
 All up Last Down with no Round Window

 5.7.1.
 There will be three separate tasks that must be flow in unison with all competitors meaning all competitors must launch within a 3 second window of the organizer’s acoustic signal.
 After each task is complete the pilot will have 30 seconds to land or receive a zero for that task.
 Launching after the 3 second window will also zero that task.

 5.7.2.
 The time for each task will be four (4) minutes.